fakedev9999/optimism/op-celestia/readme.md

 # op-celestia-indexer

-The `op-celestia-indexer` is a service that indexes L2 block locations on the Celestia Data Availability (DA) layer.
-It tracks where L2 blocks are stored on Celestia by parsing batch transactions and maintaining a mapping between L2 block numbers and their corresponding Celestia locations.
+The `op-celestia-indexer` is a service that indexes L2 block locations on both Celestia DA and Ethereum DA (standard calldata).
+It tracks where L2 blocks are stored by parsing batch transactions and maintaining a mapping between L2 block numbers and their corresponding DA locations.

 ## Overview

+The indexer supports both DA types and determines which one to use based on the frame version byte in batch transactions:

+### Celestia DA
-When using Celestia as the DA layer for Optimism, L2 batch data (frames) are posted to Celestia instead of being included as calldata in L1 transactions.
-Instead, L1 transactions contain a 40-byte reference:
+When using Celestia as the DA layer, L2 batch data (frames) are posted to Celestia instead of being included as calldata in L1 transactions.
+L1 transactions contain:
+- Frame version byte `0x01` (OP Stack Alt-DA format)
+- Commitment type byte
-- 1 byte version marker (`0xce`)
+- DA layer byte `0x0c` (Celestia identifier)
 - 8 bytes Celestia block height (little-endian)
 - 32 bytes commitment hash

-The indexer service monitors L1 batch inbox transactions for Celestia references, fetches the corresponding frame data from Celestia, parses frames to determine which L2 blocks they contain, maintains an index mapping L2 block numbers to Celestia locations, and provides an RPC API to query L2 block locations.
+### Ethereum DA
+When using standard Ethereum DA, L2 batch data is included as calldata in L1 transactions with:
+- Frame version byte `0x00` (standard OP Stack format)
+- Frame data directly in calldata

+The indexer service:
+- Monitors L1 batch inbox transactions
+- Checks frame version byte to determine DA type
+- Fetches frame data from Celestia or parses L1 calldata
+- Parses frames to determine which L2 blocks they contain
+- Maintains an index mapping L2 block numbers to DA locations
+- Provides RPC APIs to query L2 block locations for both DA types

 ## CLI Flags